Senenmut: Career

 Some Egyptologists have theorized that Senenmut was Hatshepsut's lover.
 Facts that are typically cited to support the theory are that Hatshepsut allowed Senenmut to place his name and an image of himself behind one of the main doors in Djeser-Djeseru, and the presence of graffiti in an unfinished tomb used as a rest house by the workers of Djeser-Djeseru depicting a male and a hermaphrodite in pharaonic regalia engaging in an explicit sexual act.

 Although it is not known where he is buried, Senenmut had a tomb constructed for himself and a cenotaph-hypogeum.
 The unfinished tomb is at (TT71) in the Tombs of the Nobles and his cenotaph-hypogeum (numbered as TT353), near Hatshepsut's mortuary temple, and contains a famous star ceiling.
 They were both heavily vandalized during the reign of Thutmose III, perhaps during the latter's campaign to eradicate all trace of Hatshepsut's memory.
 Neither tomb by itself was complete, as would be expected of an Egyptian tomb for a person of high standing.
 TT71 is a typical Theban Tomb with a shaft and unfinished burial chambers.
 His cenotaph-hypogeum (numbered as TT353) is fully underground without any overground chapel.
 They complement each other and are only, together, a full burial monument.
 However, the work carried out on the hypogeum TT353 by the Archaeological Mission of the Instituto de Estudios del Antiguo Egipto (2000-2008), proves that it is a hypogeum to perform Senenmut transformation rites.

 Image gallery

 Ostraca depicting Senenmut

+Ostracon found from the dump below Senenmut's tomb chapel (SAE 71), mentioning Senenmut by name and depicting his profile.
+Now in the Metropolitan Museum.

 Ostracon found from the dump below Senenmut's tomb chapel (SAE 71) thought to depict his profile.
 Now in the Metropolitan Museum.

 Ostracon of Senemut found from the dump below Senenmut's tomb chapel (SAE 71) thought to depict his double profile.
 Now in the Metropolitan Museum.

 Ostracon found from the dump below Senenmut's tomb chapel (SAE 71) thought to depict his profile.
 Now in the Metropolitan Museum.